David Brown Ltd.: David Brown & Sons, Huddersfield (the Huddersfield group)

 In 1913, they established a joint venture in America with Timken for Radicon worm drive units.
 By the end of World War I the workforce had increased from 200 to 1,000 as they started building propulsion units for warships, and drive mechanisms for armaments.
 By 1921 the company was the largest worm gear manufacturer in the world.

-In 1930 the company took over PR Jackson another local firm of gear manufacturers and steel founders.
-Percy's eldest son (Sir David Brown) became managing director in 1931 following Percy's death in June that year.
-WS Roe was appointed joint managing director with David but he died in April 1933.
+In 1930 the company took over P R Jackson another local firm of gear manufacturers and steel founders.
+Frank's eldest son, Sir David Brown, became managing director in 1931 following Percy's death in June that year.
+W S Roe was appointed joint managing director with David but he died in April 1933.
 Percy was appointed chairman.
-The firm formed another overseas joint venture with Richardson Gears of Footscray, Victoria, Australia, in 1934.
+The business formed another overseas joint venture with Richardson Gears of Footscray, Victoria, Australia, in 1934.
 In 1934 the company moved into an old Silk Mill on a site at Meltham, on the south side of Huddersfield.
 Brown started building tractors with Harry Ferguson there in 1936.

 The company obtained a patent for a tank transmission using controlled differential steering system, known as the Merritt-Brown system, devised by Henry Merritt, Director of Tank Design at Woolwich Arsenal, in 1935.
 The first vehicle to use this system was the Churchill tank, and it was subsequently used on the Centurion tank and the Conqueror tank, as well as the Tortoise heavy tank.

 In 1951 the Huddersfield and Tractor groups freehold land and buildings at Huddersfield, Penistone and Meltham were on sites covering about 150 acres (61 ha).
 Another 260,000 sq ft of floor space were held under lease.

 Gearing manufactured by David Brown and powered by electric motors manufactured by Brook Crompton, whose factory was in Brockholes, are used to rotate the top of the BT Tower in London.